UoM-ResPlat-DevOps/SwiftChecker/README.md

               SwiftChecker detects whether or not a swift object is stored as a segmented object.
-If the object is segmented, the local file is split and the individual md5 hash for each segment is calculated.
+If the object is segmented, the local file is split and the md5 hash is calculated for each segment.

-              The swift ETag value is also calculated locally by hashing a concatinated string of the segement hashes.
+              The object's Swift ETag value is also calculated locally by hashing a concatinated string of the segement hashes.

-              The ETag and segment hashes are used to compare the local file against the external swift object.
+              The ETag and segment hashes are used to compare the local file against the external swift object using swift client api calls.

               SwiftChecker supports full directory scanning, meaning each file in a specfied directory is compared against objects stored in a swift container.
+SwiftChecker is designed to work efficiently on large files > available ram.

               OS Support: Linux, OSX, Windows